 Within 30 days of receiving a filing, we will provide a response letter indicating whether the submission is complete.
 In some instances, this may include a request for additional information to help NHESP better understand the proposed project and or its potential impacts to state-listed species and their habitats.
 If the submission is complete, we have an additional 60 days to provide a determination.
 However, the majority of project reviews are completed within the first 30 days.

 We are committed to providing review outcomes in a timely manner, often before the regulatory deadline to accommodate Conservation commission hearings, staff time permitting.

 During the Regulatory Review process, our review biologists will determine whether the project, as proposed, will impact state-listed species and their habitats.

-A failure to file under MESA or adhere to the conditions of a Conservation and Management Permit shall constitute a violation of MESA and is subject to a fine (pursuant to 10.06).
+A failure to file under MESA or adhere to the conditions of a MESA determination or Conservation and Management Permit shall constitute a violation of MESA and is subject to a fine (pursuant to 10.06).